ajinkyaingole30/ajinkyaingole30-gmail.com/README.md

 Now you can finish the installation of your Wordpress application using the following details :

-Database name : wordpress as defined in the DB’s yml file
+Database name : wordpress as defined in the mysqls yml file

 User name : root